MC$^2$: Towards Transparent and Culturally-Aware NLP for Minority Languages in China: Introduction

+Recently, the rapid development of large language models (LLMs) has been fueled by the availability of high-quality pre-training data.
+However, only a handful of high-resource languages, such as English and Chinese, have benefitted from the advantages of this progress in LLMs.
+Despite having a substantial user base, many languages remain excluded from the benefits of these advancements due to a lack of suitable corpora.
+In this paper, we focus on such underrepresented languages, particularly addressing the minority languages in China, including Tibetan, Uyghur, Kazakh, and Mongolian.

+As illustrated in Figure~\ref{fig:population_vs_token}, the four languages, although spoken by tens of millions, face a critical deficiency in linguistic resources, posing obstacles to both academic research and the development of practical AI applications.
+Notably, there is no open-source corpus available for Kazakh in Arabic script and Mongolian in traditional Mongolian script -- two language variants in China adopting underrepresented writing systems.
+In the case of Tibetan and Uyghur, although several multilingual datasets such as OSCAR~\cite{abadji-etal-2022-towards} and CulturaX~\cite{nguyen2023culturax} cover these languages, their quality falls short.
+Our preliminary study reveals a critical issue of language misidentification.
+Up to 34\% of data in the Uyghur split of CulturaX is actually Kazakh or Arabic texts.
+This raises concerns for future research in low-resource NLP, as conducting experiments on these significantly contaminated \textit{monolingual} corpora may yield misleading conclusions.

+To facilitate more transparent and reproducible NLP research on the minority languages in China, we present MC$^\text{2}$, a \textbf{M}ultilingual \textbf{C}orpus of \textbf{M}inority Languages in \textbf{C}hina, which is the largest open-source corpus for these languages so far.
+During data collection, we adhere to a quality-centric principle.
+We carefully design strategies for the selection of web pages to crawl, ensuring the language purity of the crawled texts.
+Afterwards, we conduct a thorough data cleaning process, eliminating extraneous elements such as web page headers and retaining only meaningful content.
+Our newly collected MC$^\text{2}$ dataset surpasses existing datasets by containing more than twice the amount of Tibetan and Uyghur data, while maintaining superior data quality.

+MC$^{\text{2}}$ particularly emphasize underrepresented writing systems, recognizing their significance both technically and culturally.
+In languages with multiple writing systems, such as Kazakh and Mongolian, previous research has predominantly focused on the more common scripts~\cite{abadji-etal-2022-towards,nguyen2023culturax}.
+We illustrate that transliterating texts from high-resource scripts into lower-resource ones may not be effective for training, especially when the script conversion is flawed.
+Moreover, the texts collected in different scripts inherently embody cultural nuances of various language communities.
+Through probing, we demonstrate that writing systems play a crucial role in developing culturally-aware NLP systems.

+In addition, we continually train language models with MC$^{\text{2}}$.
+They achieve comparable performance to their counterparts trained with closed-source data.
+This further validates the value of our data in facilitating transparent NLP research.

-To summarize, we make the following contributions: (1) We present MC$^2$, the largest open-source corpus so far for four underrepresented languages in China.
-(2) We identify serious contamination in previous corpora and thus propose a quality-centric solution for the data collection and filtering of low-resource languages.
-(3) We point out the new research challenges that MC$^2$ brings, such as long-text modeling for low-resource languages and multiplicity of writing systems.
+To summarize, we make the following contributions: (1) We present MC$^{\text{2}}$, the largest open-source corpus to date for four underrepresented languages in China.
+(2) We highlight quality issues, especially language misidentification, prevalent in previous corpora, which may threaten trustworthy research on low-resource languages.
+(3) We reveal the cultural complexities arising from the multiplicity of writing systems within languages.